 Depression and self image issues are very common with LGBT people, and while Mulan shows signs of it throughout the movie, this scene, where Mulan has essentially failed as both a man and a woman, is really poignant in hindsight.

 When Mulan decides to go defeat the Huns once and for all and gets the help of her friends, she is shown somewhere between being masculine and feminine; she wears a simpler blue dress that she can still fight in, keeps her hair short, and has no makeup.
-She also manages to use both the sword and the fan to defeat Shan Yu.
+She uses her skills as both a soldier and as a bride to defeat Shan Yu.
 It’s at the climax, when she is accepted and seen for a hero, when she realizes that she doesn’t have to be either a man or a woman.
 She can be both.
 She can be neither.

-As you can see, there’s a very valid interpretation of Mulan being a q*eer narrative.
-And given how Beauty and the Beast has more or less been confirmed to be a q*eer narrative (since Howard Ashman, who was a gay man dying of AIDS, was heavily involved with the story and characters in addition to the songs), it’s not completely out of the question.
+As you can see, there’s a very valid interpretation of Mulan being a queer narrative.
+And given how Beauty and the Beast has more or less been confirmed to be a queer narrative (since Howard Ashman, who was a gay man dying of AIDS, was heavily involved with the story and characters in addition to the songs), it’s not completely out of the question.